 We'll create detailed, individual plans for every woodland and plant a mix of tree species.
-Most of these will be broadleaved trees, resilient to climate change, pests and diseases.
+Species will be chosen to be resilient to climate change, pests and diseases.
 The woodlands we create will provide thriving habitats for wildlife as well as inspiring places for local people to enjoy.
 We'll work with you as well as consulting other local stakeholders, but we'll design and manage each woodland so that it is a good fit as part of the nation's forests.